-The Canon PowerShot G1 X Mark III and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and November 2014.
+The Canon PowerShot G1 X Mark III and the Sony Alpha A7 II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and November 2014.
 The G1X Mark III is a fixed lens compact, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a full frame (A7 II) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (36 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.